ncaio/mxmap/README.md

 # mxmap

-Mxmap is a simple smtp scan that looking for:
+Mxmap is a simple smtp scan for tasks like:
-Open relay;
+Open relay test;
-VRFY ENUM;
+VRFY ENUM test;
-RCPT ENUM.
+RCPT ENUM test.

 All ENUM tests has 2 process.
 First one a test with domain and second one without.
-Basicly you don't need a dicionary file for it. mxmap use postmaster account for that =]
+Basicly you don't need a dicionary file for it. mxmap use postmaster account for that =].
+From the domain address, mxmap is able to find all mx records.

 **PS: x86_64 binary**